MartyIce/martyice.github.io/about.md

 recent Music:
 ---
+* Banjo!
+Faster, more, better.
+I've been able to play rhythm for a long time, but have dedicated myself to being able to play Scruggs style, at a fast rhythm.  <a href="https://www.youtube.com/watch?v=AJE3Vf4_2I0">Mighty Dark for Me To Travel</a> is an example of a song I've been trying to get faster with.

 * <a href="https://www.youtube.com/watch?v=pFReaHGO120">Fingerpicking Blues</a> - I've been trying to hone some of these chops.
 This guy is a really good teacher.